kishibe-rohan/rekonnect/README.md

 <hr/>

 - Clone the repository
-- Add a .env in the server directory and add MONGO_URI connection string and PORT
+- Update the .env in the server directory and add MONGO_URI connection string and PORT
 - Run 'npm start' in the client and server directory
 - The app will run on localhost:3000
 <hr/>